learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 # Project - Data Cleaning

 ## Introduction
-In this lab, we'll make use of everything we've learned about pandas, data cleaning, and Exploratory Data Analysis.
-In order to complete this lab, you'll have to make import, clean, combine, reshape, and visualize data to answer questions provided, as well as your own questions!
+In this lab, we'll make use of everything we've learned about pandas, data cleaning, and exploratory data analysis.
+In order to complete this lab, you'll have to import, clean, combine, reshape, and visualize data to answer questions provided, as well as your own questions!

 ## Objectives
 You will be able to:
-* Show mastery of the content covered in this section
+- Use different types of joins to merge DataFrames
+- Identify missing values in a dataframe using built-in methods
+- Evaluate and execute the best strategy for dealing with missing, duplicate, and erroneous values for a given dataset
+- Inspect data for duplicates or extraneous values and remove them

-## The Dataset
+## The dataset
 In this lab, we'll work with the comprehensive [Super Heroes Dataset](https://www.kaggle.com/claudiodavi/superhero-set/data), which can be found on Kaggle!

-## Goals
-* Use all available pandas knowledge to clean the dataset and deal with null values
-* Use Queries and aggregations to group the data into interesting subsets as needed
-* Use descriptive statistics and data visualization to find answers to questions we may have about the data.

 ## Getting Started